-So what exactly is a Ramble?
+So exactly what is a Ramble?

 As challenging as the routes can be, camp life makes up for it.
 Fully catered, Ramble camps are the place to come together and share the day’s adventure and a few laughs with friends.

 The other thing you’ll notice is we limit participation.
 We do this for several reasons: First is the impact on the routes.
-90 folks riding bikes on back and gravel roads is a lot.
+70 folks riding bikes on back and gravel roads is a lot.
 It’s also an impact on the camp locations even though we stick to campgrounds.
-Most importantly, it offers an intimate experience to share with a smaller group of like-minded friends but still gives you the opportunity to find time to yourself or a small group.
+Most importantly, it offers an intimate experience to share with a smaller group of like-minded friends but still gives you the opportunity to find time for yourself or a small group.

 Rambles in the past have been transformational for folks and quite possibly be one of the best rides you’ll do all year.
 The format is specifically tailored to those new to bike packing and adventure riding.
 At the same time, even accomplished riders and bike packers will find the adventure rewarding.
 A Ramble is an event that you’ll long remember.

-You know the saying that it’s about the journey, not the destination?
+Do you know the saying that it’s about the journey, not the destination?
 Well, the Ramble is about both.

 A typical Ramble schedule:

-- Lunch on the route is typically half way.
+- Lunch on the route is typically halfway.
 Geography plays a part: we’re not going to fill you up before a big climb, but we shoot for that mid mark.
 All lunch and water locations will be marked on maps distributed at the rider meeting.
 Natural water is available on all the routes so bring a water filter.
 We heavily emphasize that this is a bikepacking adventure and as such, you’re responsible for knowing your needs.
 We provide the tools, but if you’re looking for a Gran Fondo with aid stations, every 20 miles look elsewhere.

 - The ride is sagged.
 You’ll ride more than you think, but never more than you can.
 On route we have multiple vehicles and one van which brings up the rear, pulling signage and any water stations.
 The number of vehicles differs depending on participant size, but minimally two vehicles and a motorcycle.
 We don’t want you to get in the van, but it’s there if you need it.